-DISCUSSION

-Main findings
+DISCUSSION Main findings

-The provision of institutional forms of mental health care has changed in Western Europe since 1990 and the changes appear to continue.
+The provision of institutional forms of mental healthcare has changed in Western Europe since 1990 and the changes continue to appear.
 The number of psychiatric hospital beds has been falling substantially.
-At the same time, the number of forensic beds and prison populations have increased, whilst changes in protected housing have been inconsistent across countries with a tendency to increase too.
+At the same time, the numbers of forensic beds and prison populations have increased, while changes in protected housing have been inconsistent across countries with a tendency to increase too.

 Overall, the number of reduced psychiatric hospitals is larger than the total number of additional places in other forms of institutional care combined.
 The precise figures vary between countries, but the overall difference is substantial if one assumes that only a proportion of additional prisoners are likely to have a mental disorder.
 If one excludes the prison populations from this analysis, because it is debatable as to whether prisons can be seen as forms of care, the number of reduced beds exceeds the additionally established places even more clearly.
-So, the total number of institutional places in mental health care has rather decreased, and this applies - although to a different extent - to the period from 1990 to 2000 and the following period until 2012.
-However, according to these findings, there has been further deinstitutionalisation in terms of psychiatric hospital beds in addition to an ongoing trend towards re-institutionalisation, namely forensic beds and prison populations.
+So the total number of institutional places in mental healthcare has rather decreased, and this applies, although to a different extent, to the period from 1990 to 2000 and the following period until 2012.
+However, according to these findings, there has been further de-institutionalisation in terms of psychiatric hospital beds in addition to an ongoing trend towards re-institutionalisation, namely forensic beds and prison populations.

 The data of this study cannot reveal the historical and societal drivers behind the decrease of psychiatric beds and increase of prison populations.
 The reduction of hospital beds and the increase of other forms of institutional care happened over the same period of time, and both phenomena are likely to be linked as part of overall historical changes in European societies.
 Societal processes leading to an increase of prison populations are complex.
 Data as presented in this study cannot identify the real influence of anticipated or experienced bed closures within these processes.
-However, the data did allow to explore a quantitative association of the extent of the two phenomena, i.e. whether there were fewer beds when and where there were overall more prisoners.
+However, the data did allow one to explore a quantitative association of the extent of the two phenomena, that is, whether there were fewer beds when and where there were overall more prisoners.
 We did find such an association, which was statistically significant.
 However, once adjusted for overall time trends (years as fixed effect) or the overall economic activity of a country (GDP), the correlation was no longer significant.
-Trends other than changes in bed numbers may explain the extent of the increase of prison populations in Western Europe.
+Thus, falling bed numbers and rising prison populations appear to go together, but they are not necessarily causally linked.
+Wider political and social changes in a society, as reflected by the GDP and potentially other indicators, are the drivers for the changes, and trends other than changes in bed numbers may explain the extent of the increase of prison populations in Western Europe.